hippospace/tutorial-lending/README.md

 ## Simulate onchain computation

 We have already deployed the toy lending contract to devnet and created a few test users using our devnet test coins.
-Inside our Move contract, we have a function that loops over the list of all users, and computes each user's borrow limit to see if they can be liquidated:
+Inside our Move contract, we have a function that loops over the list of all users, computing each user's borrow limit to see if they can be liquidated:

 ```Move